facebookresearch/fairseq/README.md

 # Disclaimer

 This is a modified version of Fairseq which specializes in performing Knowledge Distillation of Transformers and other seq2seq models.

+**UPDATE**: Support of basic Bottleneck adapters in Transformer has been added.

 # Requirements and Installation